 Managing Arthritis In Older Chickens

-Arthritis is one of the most common health concerns in older animals, especially Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. chickens due to their size, but can also manifest in other breeds of chickens as well.
+Arthritis is one of the most common health concerns in older animals, especially large breed chickens due to their size, but can also manifest in other breeds of chickens as well.
 A chicken might develop arthritis or joint inflammation in either or both of their legs or feet.
 Untreated, this could eventually manifest as debilitating chronic pain.
 You might have to treat an older chicken with regular anti-inflammatory treatments or chicken-approved NSAID pain relievers such as Meloxicam or Carprofen (never use a combination of NSAIDs).
 In more advanced cases, the addition of Tramadol can be beneficial.
 Sanctuaries have also seen some success treating arthritis pains with more natural remedies in conjunction with medication.
 These include Botswella (also known as Indian Frankincense) to successfully lower inflammation, as well as acupuncture, cayenne, turmeric, and anecdotally, CBD oil.
 Make extra sure that their environment is as arthritis-friendly as can be, minimizing steep grades (or installing elderly chicken-appropriate ramps) and long walks to food or water if possible!
 Make sure to talk to your veterinarian to assess the individual and create a treatment plan for arthritis.

 Unfortunately, because arthritic chickens tend to spend more time laying down, they are more likely to develop pressure sores.
 Keep a close eye on their hocks and keels for any sign of irritation before they develop sores.
 In some cases, extra bedding or padded wraps can be used to prevent irritated areas from turning into sores.
 Prevention is key- managing pressure sores is not impossible, but can be quite challenging and will make the individual vulnerable to other complications such as infections and flystrike.